Impala1967/hello-world/README.md

 # hello-world
-The new beginning
+The new beginning.
-Boarded a subway today and saw 9/10 people engrossed in their cellphones Busy socializing!
+Boarded a subway today and saw 9/10 people engrossed in their cellphones.
+Busy socializing!